United States (Random day 2015)

 The idea of women as inferior beings continues to subsist in how society is run.
 Daily, the widely believed notion that women are “the weaker sex” is repeatedly debunked.
-So why is is that women irrespective of social status, education, and achievements are still looked down upon, sexualized and shamed for being who they are?
+So why is is it that women irrespective of social status, education, and achievements, women are still looked down upon, sexualized and shamed for being who they are?

-There is a preconceived ideology ingrained in society that a woman must be inferior and accept such inferiority.
+There is a preconceived ideology ingrained in society that a woman is not only be inferior but she must also accept such inferiority.
 I’ve met too many stupid boys to let this fly.
 Maybe that was ok in the old days, the time of cavemen, the time of hunters and gatherers, the time when the Paleo diet was the only option, the bleak time before sliced bread.
 But it’s 2017 and we respect women now so get on board.
 And while we’re at it, can we please get rid of the good ol’ double standard?

 Back to hell I command you